 Applicants whose works have been selected for inclusion in CIFF46 (“Participants”) will be announced by CIFF no later than March 4, 2022.
 Written feedback from our screening team will be provided post-festival for all films that pay to submit in full.
 If you would like to see your comments, you must contact our Special Projects Director Beth Steele Radisek at email@example.com between May 1 - June 1, 2022.
 No comments will be provided past June 1, 2022 or for any films that submit with a waiver or discount.

-Participants’ films must be available for theatrical screenings as a DCP or Apple ProRes 422 .mov file.
+All films (feature and short) must be available for theatrical exhibition as a DCP.
 For all films that will be participating in the online component of the festival, films must also be available as as a .mp4 or another CIFF-approved digital file.
 35MM, BLU-RAY, AND DVD ARE NOT ACCEPTABLE FORMATS FOR CIFF46 EXHIBITION.

 Participants must upload all exhibition files electronically to CIFF’s secure-storage platform, powered by CineSend.
 CIFF will not accept any exhibition files for CIFF46 that are submitted on a hard drive.
 If you are a Participant and you upload your exhibition file to CineSend, then you are a user of CineSend and agree to be bound by the CineSend Terms and Conditions (“CineSend Terms and Conditions”).
 If any provisions of these Filmmaker Terms and Conditions conflict with the CinseSend Terms and Conditions, then these Filmmaker Terms and Conditions will control.